nodejs/node/doc/api/tls.md

     private key in different ways.
   * `maxVersion` {string} Optionally set the maximum TLS version to allow.
 One of `'TLSv1.3'`, `'TLSv1.2'`, `'TLSv1.1'`, or `'TLSv1'`.
-Cannot be specified along with the `secureProtocol` option, use one or the other.
+Cannot be specified along with the `secureProtocol` option; use one or the other.
     **Default:** [`tls.DEFAULT_MAX_VERSION`][].
   * `minVersion` {string} Optionally set the minimum TLS version to allow.
 One of `'TLSv1.3'`, `'TLSv1.2'`, `'TLSv1.1'`, or `'TLSv1'`.
-Cannot be specified along with the `secureProtocol` option, use one or the other.
-It is not recommended to use less than TLSv1.2, but it may be required for interoperability.
+Cannot be specified along with the `secureProtocol` option; use one or the other.
+Avoid setting to less than TLSv1.2, but it may be required for interoperability.
     **Default:** [`tls.DEFAULT_MIN_VERSION`][].
   * `passphrase` {string} Shared passphrase used for a single private key and/or